twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 zero, which disables refreshes.
 You can force a refresh (i.e. force a `git pull`) by passing the `--refresh-externals`/`-R` flag to `chezmoi apply`.

+!!! warning

+    chezmoi's support for `git-repo` externals is limited to running `git clone` and/or `git pull` in a directory.
+You must have a `git` binary in your `$PATH`.

+    Using a `git-repo` external delegates management of the directory to git. chezmoi cannot manage any other files in that directory.

+    The contents of `git-repo` externals will not be manifested in commands like `chezmoi archive` or `chezmoi dump`.

+!!! hint

+    If you need to manage extra files in a `git-repo` external, use an `archive` external instead with the URL pointing to an archive of the git repo's `master` or `main` branch.

 You can customize the arguments to `git clone` and `git pull` by setting the `$DIR.clone.args` and `$DIR.pull.args` variables in `.chezmoiexternal.$FORMAT`, for example: